 To me keeping a cat side is practically the same.
 Would love to know how others feel about this.
 Sorry for the spelling.
 Still praying to see him again and am more than happy with the life I provided.
 Would do it again.
 Thanks.
 Please comment.

 by: Gail (Quincy, MA, USA)

 Here is where we disagree.
 Although most cats love to roam, people have domesticated them to the point where they evolved enough that they are dependent on us - feral cats notwithstanding.

-As previously mentioned, rural areas have their own dangers - wild animals like hawks, bear, fox...any number of predators.
+As previously mentioned, rural areas have their own dangers for cats going outside- wild animals like hawks, bear, fox...any number of predators.
 Aside from rural areas, a cat could also fall victim to eating/drinking something poisonous like antifreeze, poison vegetation, traps, being run over or even cruelty from sick people.

 I don't understand what almost sounds like a callous attitude: "..I would rather let my cats out knowing that harm may come to them than keeping them trapped in.."
 If your area is rural, a 'catio' could be constructed so the cat can roam freely but within protected boundaries.
 If you'd rather harm come to your cat, please do not get another one, for the safety of future cats.
 Try getting a dog instead - at least they come when called.
 (Don't let them roam unchecked either.)

 I live in a suburban area, so different dangers exist.
 My cat is indoor only; however, she loves being on a cat harness/retractable leash and we go outside together.